List of ZX Spectrum clones: Elwro 800 Junior

 The Elwro 800 Junior was Polish clone of the ZX Spectrum produced by ELWRO for use in schools.
 It ran a special version of CP/M called CP/J. The computer had a full size keyboard, and even a paper/document holder.
 The reason for the latter is that the machine shares the same case as the Elwirka electronic keyboard, which had provisions for holding sheet music.
 Peripherals were attached to the computer using a mix of DIN and D-subminiature connectors.

 ELWRO had developed a local area network protocol called JUNET (JUnior NETwork) for use with the machines which operated on a basis not unlike MIDI, in which one DIN cable was used to receive data, and another to send it.
 In this manner, the teacher was able to monitor what all the students in the class were doing on their computers.

 The updated Elwro 804 Junior PC had an internal 3.5″ disk drive.

+Portuguese

+IODO

+The IODO (Issue One Dot One) was created in Portugal by Consultório da Paula (now PSiTech) in 09/01/2019.
+It is a clone of the original 16 KB ZX Spectrum issue one, and it's on display on LOAD ZX museum in Cantanhede, Portugal.